COVID-19 Visitation Policy Update

 Exceptions to the Visitor Policy:

-In-person visits will be limited to three visitors for 60 minutes a day each between the hours of 10 a.m. - 6 p.m.
-Visitors must be 18 years of age or older.
+In-person visits will be limited to three visitors for 60 minutes a day each between the hours of 10 a.m. - 6 p.m. at a time coordinated with the physician/nurse care team, except in end-of-life situations where extended times of visitation may be coordinated with the House Supervisor.
+Visitors must be 12 years of age or older.

 Three visitors may visit between 10 a.m. - 6 p.m.
 Visitors must be 18 years of age or older.
 No more than two visitors at one time.

-Three caregivers will be allowed to stay with the child throughout their stay, including in the ER.
-No more than two visitors at one time.
+Two parents/caregivers will be allowed to stay with the child throughout their stay, including the ER.

 Patient may have one adult accompany them to their appointment ONLY if assistance is needed.